Croydon railway station, Adelaide: History

 Croydon station opened in 1888, with the station buildings and platforms transferred from the former Torrens Bridge station.
 The station has been unattended by staff since 1981.
 The provides easy access to the popular Queen Street/Elizabeth Street cafe and retro shop strip, as well as a children's park.
 Wheelchair access ramps and sheltered seating areas are located on both platforms.

-Lights displaying the warning 'Caution More Than One Train' have been installed at pedestrian crossings near the station as part of an Adelaide-wide crossing safety upgrade program.
+Lights displaying the warning 'Caution More Than One Train' were present at pedestrian crossings near the station between 2009 and 2017 as part of an Adelaide-wide crossing safety upgrade program.
 These lights are illuminated when more than one train is due to warn pedestrians waiting to cross the line that another train will be following quickly after the first has passed.
+They were removed in 2018 when the pedestrian crossings were upgraded to active protection.

 Whilst it had been previously proposed that as part of an upgrade to South Road, the station would be elevated and potentially relocated to the east as part of a grade separation project, the final design adopted a shorter rail overpass option allowing the station to remain in its current location.